erosmontin/pyable/docs/archive/ISOSURFACE_IMPLEMENTATION.md

 # Archived: Isosurface Implementation

-This archived file mirrors the earlier top-level `ISOSURFACE_IMPLEMENTATION.md` and documents the VTK-based isosurface implementation used by `pyable_eros_montin.meshable` and `pyable_eros_montin.imaginable.renderIsosurface`.
+This archived file mirrors the earlier top-level `ISOSURFACE_IMPLEMENTATION.md` and documents the VTK-based isosurface implementation used by `pyable.meshable` and `pyable.imaginable.renderIsosurface`.

 Summary: